nkh/ftl/config/ftl/man/ftl.md

 You can add handlers in _'$FTL_CFG/bindings/type_handlers'_

-## Filtering

-*ftl* can filter the files in the directory to present only those you want to see.

-See "## Filtering" in commands.

-## Bash

-*ftl* is written in Bash, the language that packs a real punch ... and sometimes punches you.
-It also strives to follow the spirit of unix by reusing what's available. *ftl* is designed to integrate other Unix tools and applications.

-*ftl*  will probably not work in other shells but it may be a cool exercise making things portable.

-Most of the code is one liners, albeit long, and it's structured to be "easy" to expand.

 # KEY BINDINGS

 *ftl* uses vim-like key bindings, the bindings can be changed in the default